Aggressive Attorneys Representing Victims of Surgical Errors

 How We Work to Determine Liability

 At Younker Hyde Macfarlane, our personal injury group doesn't work alone.
-It can call on the expertise and experience of our legal team and can consult with a national network of medical experts.
+It can consult with a national network of medical experts.
 In any medical malpractice case, a successful resolution is dependent on showing that the defendant failed to perform a duty owed and did not abide by a reasonable standard of care.
-By working with trusted, qualified medical experts, many of whom teach at colleges and hospitals and have published text books and training manuals, we can definitively determine if a standard of care was breached.
+By working with trusted, qualified medical experts, many of whom teach at colleges and hospitals and have published textbooks and training manuals, we can definitively determine if a standard of care was breached.

 Schedule a Meeting

 The value of an attorney can be summed up simply: he or she can prove the difference between a successful resolution and receiving no recourse for your losses.
-The experienced and professional team out our law firm have the qualifications and resources you are seeking.
-To set up a consultation, please send us a message or give us a call at (801) 335-7025.
+Our law firm has the qualifications and resources you are seeking.
+To set up a consultation, please send us a message or give us a call at (801) 335-6467.